2021 Tribistovo poisoning

-On 1 January 2021, around 10:00 CET, in the village of Tribistovo, near the town of Posušje, Bosnia and Herzegovina, eight teenagers – four boys and four girls – of Herzegovinian Croat ethnicity were found dead in a holiday cottage after a New Year's Eve celebration.
+On 1 January 2021, around 10:00 CET, in the village of Tribistovo, near the town of Posušje, Bosnia and Herzegovina, eight teenagers – four boys and four girls – were found dead in a holiday cottage after a New Year's Eve celebration.
 The cause of death was determined as suffocation from carbon monoxide poisoning, instigated by a power generator used to heat the cottage.

 The tragedy received widespread media coverage from many local and international outlets, prompting a national day of mourning on 2 January, while the Government of the West Herzegovina Canton declared three days of mourning from 2–4 January.
 The Government of Croatia declared a national day of mourning on 5 January.
 The victims' funerals were attended by thousands of citizens from both countries.

 Timeline

 The victims, all of whom were aged 19 and from the municipality of Posušje, organized a private New Year's Eve celebrations at a cottage in the village of Tribistovo.
 They gathered at the foot of Mt.
 Radovan near Blidinje Nature Park, where they met up with a larger group of friends.

 Family and friends kept in touch with the victims until around 04:00 CET, when they ceased to respond to further calls and messages.
 Around that time, the eight victims separated from the rest of the group and went to a different cottage to spend the night.
 Due to a lack of electricity, they used a power generator for internal heating.
 The generator was situated in an adjacent room separated by a window which was left open by one of the victims before falling asleep.

 Around 10:00 CET, occupants and residents of nearby homes noticed that nobody had yet left the cottage.
 After receiving no answer at the door and noticing that the generator was still running, they forced entry by breaking one of the windows.
 The victims were found unconscious on the floor, some in an upright sitting position.
 Upon realizing that they had no pulse, the residents immediately called the emergency services, who could do nothing but to declare death upon arrival.

 After the scene was investigated, the bodies were sent for an autopsy at the Clinical Hospital Mostar.